neamanahmed/ncs3/README.md

     # Allows manual audit on-demand

 ### **Technical FAQ**
-❓ Why not use AWS Config?
+### ❓ Why not use AWS Config?

-While AWS Config is a powerful native tool, Project Warden was architected for organizations that prioritize Cloud Agnostic Governance and Deterministic Enforcement.
+While AWS Config is a powerful native tool, **Project Warden** was architected for organizations that prioritize **Cloud Agnostic Governance** and **Deterministic Enforcement**.

 ![Warden vs AWS Config Comparison](cmp-config-ansi.JPG)

+> **Strategic Insight:** By moving away from provider-specific logic, we satisfy **NCSC CAF Objective B1**, ensuring that security policy is a version-controlled, portable asset rather than a localized configuration.onfig Comparison](cmp-config-ansi.JPG)